dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 val error3: MyError = Coproduct[MyError](new NoSuchElementException)
 ```

 As you can see, the Coproduct type is very descriptive and well representative.
 It's also very easy to assemble it.
 You don't need to build chains of `Right(Left(Right(Right(_))))` to build your instance.
-All you need is to wrap your concrete error to `Coproduct.apply` method and shapeless will take care about everything else.
+All you need is to wrap your concrete error to `Coproduct.apply` method and shapeless will take care of everything else.

 Here we use exceptions as underlying error type because instantiation of this type in JVM brings some meta-information (like stack-trace) which is helpful for error logging in some cases.